 Sharing is wonderful, but not during flu season.
 Be stingy with your utensils, plates, glasses, and anything else you touch with your mouth.
 Wash used dishes and utensils in the dishwasher or in the sink with hot water and soap.

-All these will give your body the strength it needs to fend off an impending influenza attack.
+All these will give your body the strength it needs to fend off an influenza attack.